 Not long ago, action cameras were the hottest gear.
 Small enough to fit into any pocket and easy to use, these little point-of-vew camcorders also could capture high-definition video.
 The ability to mount the camcorders on a variety of surfaces or accessories only bolstered their original appeal, along with their rugged build components.
 Led by GoPro — the company that essentially created the action cam industry — its Hero cameras were in-demand by everyone, from teens to professional filmmakers.

 Now, fast-forward to the present.
-While GoPro is still the undisputed champ, there are a lot more players — from no-name budget manufacturers that want a slice of the pie, to major camera makers like Sony, which sells cameras that rival GoPro in terms of image quality.
-In fact, action cams are now so ubiquitous that even GoPro is starting to see its sales decline.
+While GoPro is still the undisputed champ, there are a lot more players — from no-name budget manufacturers that want a slice of the pie, to major camera makers like Sony and Garmin, which sell cameras that rival GoPro in terms of image quality and features.

 GoPro Hero6 Black